jaylencheng/jaylencheng.github.io/_posts/2022-10-25-Typicality.md

 $$

-To show this, we first calculate the probability of  intersection of $\mathcal{A}$ and typical set:
+To show this, we first calculate the probability of  intersection of $\mathcal{A}$and typical set: